 - Rooms and suites have minibars but no kitchens.

 Top of the Mark is the highlight, with stunning views

-During the time of this review, the hotel restaurant was closed but has since reopened.
 The Top of the Mark serves a daily breakfast buffet, lunch, and small bites/appetizers at night.
 Room service features breakfast, lunch, and dinner.